Stimulant Addiction: Common Substances and Expert Stimulant Abuse Treatment

 Family Therapy

 Family therapy is another important aspect of addiction treatment, as addiction to stimulants can have a significant impact on family dynamics.
 Involving loved ones in the recovery process is crucial for creating a strong support system.
-In family therapy, patients and their families can work through any conflicts or issues that may have arisen as a result of the stimulant use disorder and learn healthy communication and coping strategies.
+In family therapy, patients and their families can work through any conflicts or issues that may have arisen as a result of the stimulant dependence, while also learning healthy communication and coping strategies to support long-term recovery.

 Dual Diagnosis Treatment

 Dual diagnosis treatment is an important aspect of addiction treatment for many patients because a large percentage of those struggling with drug use also have a mental health disorder.
 This often includes anxiety, depression, bipolar disorder, and post-traumatic stress disorder.
-Recovery can be challenging or even impossible for patients who don’t receive treatment for both conditions.
-Our treatment programs offer integrated care that addresses both the addiction to stimulants and any underlying mental health disorders.
+Recovery can be challenging or even impossible for patients who don’t receive integrated care; therefore, our specialized treatment for stimulants is designed to address both the addiction and any co-occurring mental health disorders simultaneously; therefore, our integrated stimulant addiction treatment ensures that both the substance use and the mental health disorder are addressed simultaneously for the best possible outcome.
+Our treatment programs offer integrated care that addresses both the physiological stimulant dependence and any underlying mental health disorders, as treating both simultaneously leads to much better recovery outcomes.
 This generally leads to better recovery outcomes.

 Medication Management